 The value/asserted states are shown both in raw and processed form.
 In processed form, the analog value are converted according to M, B and R and shown together with the unit name (e.g., 27 degrees).
-The discrete value is annotated according to the event/reading code type (e.g. for the event/reading code 2, the asserted state 0 is shown as "Transition to Idle").
+The discrete value is annotated according to the event/reading code type (e.g. for the event/reading code 2, the asserted state 0 is shown as "Transition to Idle") and also according to the sensor type if the event/reading code is "Sensor-specific" and the sensor type is known to the Shelf Manager.
+The processed value is not shown if the sensor is in the state "Initial Update In Progress/Sensor Reading Unavailable" (since the processed value does not make sense in that state).